THartmanOfTheRedwoods/CIS18Sprint2025/README.md

 * "I am the ghoul of this Tokyo" - Ken Kaneki
 * "what sweet nanny goat, might run it belly" -kadeyen
 * "what sweet nanny goat, might run it belly" -kadeyen
+* "Our greatest glory is not in never falling, but in rising every time we fall." - Confucius